-There is a saying all politics are local, and generally that is the caser when it comes to traffic laws as well.
+There is a saying all politics are local, and generally, that is the case when it comes to traffic laws as well.
 There are some general state laws on the books regarding traffic and roadways, and these are guidelines to cities and towns for maintenance and also apply to state and federal highways that cross several counties in Tennessee.
-These laws will involve some of the roadway markings and their meanings (not all markings are universal in every state), the meanings of certain street signs and the expected guidelies for maintaining roadways (depth of asphalt, length of roadway markings and location on a roadway, etc.).There are some statewide laws regarding driving under the influence, distracted driving and general rules of the road – including the use of seat belts.
+These laws will involve some of the roadway markings and their meanings (not all markings are universal in every state), the meanings of certain street signs and the expected guidelines for maintaining roadways (depth of asphalt, length of roadway markings and location on a roadway, etc.).There are some statewide laws regarding driving under the influence, distracted driving and general rules of the road – including the use of seat belts.

 Memphis City Ordinances

-If you live in Memphis or may be moving to Memphis anytime in the future, it is wise to at least review the city’s ordinances and laws regarding traffic and the various potential violatiosn that may be factored into a future auto accident.
+If you live in Memphis or may be moving to Memphis anytime in the future, it is wise to at least review the city’s ordinances and laws regarding traffic and the various potential violations that may be factored into a future auto accident.
 If you are someone who was involved in such an accident inside city limits, knowing these ordinances and relating them your particular incident may help or harm your auto-accident personal-injury case.